Chuck Rozanski

-Charles Rozanski (born March 11, 1955) is a German-American retailer and columnist, known as the President and CEO of the Denver, Colorado-based Mile High Comics Inc., and a columnist for the Comics Buyer's Guide.
+Charles M. Rozanski (born March 11, 1955) is a German-American retailer and columnist, known as the President and CEO of the Denver, Colorado-based Mile High Comics Inc., and a former columnist for the Comics Buyer's Guide.

 Early life

 Rozanski was born March 11, 1955, in Goldbach, Bavaria, West Germany, and later moved to the United States with his mother and stepfather, an American Army officer.

+As described by Rozanski, his stepfather was abusive, and his mother, originally from the German town of Goldbach, had mental illness due to trauma caused by her experiences during World War II.
+The family was poor, and they moved frequently once they relocated to the U.S.

+Rozanski graduated from Widefield High School in Colorado Springs.
+He attended the University of Colorado Boulder but dropped out in 1974.